SST-Bappu/SST-Bappu/README.md

 ### Hi there 👋, my name is Satta Sunder
 #### I am about to a CSE Graduate
 I am a student.
 Now I've been mainly working on Data Structure and Algorithm.
 I'm passionate about Problem Solving, Programming and New Technologies.
-And I've planning to dive into IT industry to contribute in some significant changes.
+And I've been planning to dive myself into IT industry to contribute in some significant changes.

 Skills: Python, Django, C, C++